How Do You Determine If Cannabis Dabs Are Good Or Bad?

 The four concentrates above are the Blue Cheese strain, OG strain, Cherry Pie strain, and Black Cherry Soda strain.
 After looking at the visual appeal, we then got down to business trying out each one.
 We made sure to take low temp dabs to maximize the flavor.
 The first one I tried was the Black Cherry Soda, which was the clearest out of all of the samples.
 Based off of how most people measure dab quality, this would have been the best one since it was the clearest, as seen below:

 The first thing that I did was smell the slab.
-The slab really lacked any smell at all, good or bad.
+The slab really lacked any smell at all whether the dabs are good or bad.
 It was like I was smelling nothing at all.
 After taking a couple of hits, it because obvious that there wasn’t much flavor either.
 There wasn’t much bite to the hit, on the exhale or the inhale.
 It didn’t seem to get me high that fast, certainly not as I originally expected it to.
 The Black Cherry Soda sample wasn’t bad, or good, there just wasn’t anything distinct about it.

 The next sample that I tried was the darkest, the Cherry Pie strain.
 I wanted to get as polar opposite of a sample as possible for this exercise.
 Plus I could tell Jason from Udoxi was likely trying to play with my brain while proving a point that clearer doesn’t necessarily always mean better.
 So I took a hit of the sample below:

-The second I picked up the slab of Cherry Pie I could tell it was much more special than the previous slab.
+The second I picked up the slab of Cherry Pie I could tell it was much more special than the previous slab and I was excited to test whether the Cherry Pie dabs are good or bad.
 The smell was heavenly, and instantly memories started flooding my brain from when I bought bud from people in the past who used to grow flower that smelled similar to the slab.
 The couple of hits that I took of the sample didn’t disappoint.
 There was a very distinct bite to each hit, and not in an overwhelming ‘too big of a dab hit’ kind of way.
 But in a subtle way, with small coughs resulting during the exhale.
 Also when I exhaled, I involuntarily started smacking my lips, and swirling my tongue in my mouth in an attempt try to get as much taste out of the hit (the sample tasted that good).
 It truly tasted like Cherry.
 The flavor from the flower came through in the concentrates significantly.
 The front end of the hit was smooth, and the back end was flavorful, just how I like it.
 Almost instantly I felt the head buzz coming on, and relaxing, tingling feeling down my back.

 Had I closed my eyes and taken each hit, and then been asked to guess which slab I had just sampled from, I would have came up with opposite results.
 But knowing what I was consuming, the proof was in the pudding, the darker was clearly better, and not even in a close way.
 Don’t get me wrong, the Black Cherry Soda was OK, it’s something I wouldn’t mind smoking anytime of the week.
 However, if I’m going into a store or dispensary, what I hope to come home with is definitely something that is more like the Cherry Pie, hands down.